 Arts for Young America School Series

-Each season, we welcome about 20,000 teachers and students in grades PK-12 to our Arts for Young America (AYA) School Series performances.
+Each season, we welcome teachers and students in grades Pre-K–12 to our Arts for Young America (AYA) School Series performances.
 Students have the opportunity to attend musicals and plays based on popular children's literature, biographical/historical plays, multicultural titles, and STEAM-related presentations.
+Educators must fill out a separate reservation request form for each performance.
+(Click the image to the right to see the season brochure)

 Join Our Mailing List